renatoleme/Poly/README.md

 # Poly

 Methods for tableaux deductive system in Coq.
-With [Poly.v](Poly.v) you can implement different tableaux systems.
+With [Poly.v](Poly.v) one can implement different tableaux systems.
 In this repository, we have, currently, the following tableaux systems:

 - [x] Classical Propositional Logic (CL)
 - [x] Ecumenical Propositional Logic ($E_T$)